oicr-gsi/cbioportal_tools/src/lib/support/README.md

 ## cancer_colours.csv
 Because cBioPortal wants colours for cancer types, I use this to generate non-conflicting cancer colours, that are also reproducible.

-## import_study.py
+## import_study.py & remove_study.py
-Standalone CLI script for importing studies into cBioPortal.
+Standalone CLI scripts for importing and deporting studies in cBioPortal.

 ## cbioportal and human interfaces
 2 Scripts containing folders that essentially just interface with their respective names, only contain functions.